Baltic Sea: 1992 Convention

 In the light of political changes and developments in international environmental and maritime law, a new convention was signed in 1992 by all the states bordering on the Baltic Sea, and the European Community.
 After ratification, the Convention entered into force on 17 January 2000.
 The Convention covers the whole of the Baltic Sea area, including inland waters and the water of the sea itself, as well as the seabed.
 Measures are also taken in the whole catchment area of the Baltic Sea to reduce land-based pollution.
 The convention on the Protection of the Marine Environment of the Baltic Sea Area, 1992, entered into force on 17 January 2000.

 The governing body of the convention is the Helsinki Commission, also known as HELCOM, or Baltic Marine Environment Protection Commission.
 The present contracting parties are Denmark, Estonia, the European Community, Finland, Germany, Latvia, Lithuania, Poland, Russia, and Sweden.

 The ratification instruments were deposited by the European Community, Germany, Latvia and Sweden in 1994, by Estonia and Finland in 1995, by Denmark in 1996, by Lithuania in 1997, and by Poland and Russia in November 1999.

 Coordination in the Baltic Sea region

 European Union

 The European Union (EU) is one core framework shaping regional security coordination in the Baltic Sea region.
 The EU has recognised this area as one of thirteen designated zones for territorial cooperation.
 Following the accession of the Baltic States in 2004, the Baltic Sea is now considered an EU internal sea.
-The following initiatives form the basis of the EU's engagement in Maritime Domain Awareness (MDA) and Maritime Situational Awareness (MSA) in the Baltic Sea:
+The following initiatives form the basis of the EU's engagement in Maritime domain awareness and Maritime Situational Awareness in the Baltic Sea: